sourceduty/sourceduty/README.md

 Total science knowledge percentage = 15% + 12% + 10% + 10% + 10% + 10% + 15% = 82%

+Since 2022, this company has steadily grown, with an impressive portfolio that includes over 200 custom 3D model assets and more than 2000 custom GPT assets.
+These numbers continue to grow as Alex persistently drives innovation and expands the company’s capabilities, envisioning a long-term trajectory into the deep future of the internet.
+Over the next decade, Sourceduty plans to evolve into a major player in the digital creative landscape, leveraging its strong foundation in open-source collaboration and digital asset creation.
+As a sole proprietorship, Sourceduty is on the cusp of transforming into a larger business, poised to scale while maintaining its creative identity.
+With Alex’s boundless tenacity at the helm, the company is not only set to endure but to lead in shaping the future of digital creativity and open-source collaboration for years to come.

+The name "Sourceduty" was inspired by source codes and duties or tasks.
+There is more source work than obligation to a duty.
+This name was chosen and then quickly acquired in 2022 when it was found the be consistently available across multiple websites.
+The .com domain for this name was also available and acquired at the same time.

 #

 Alex has schizotypal personality disorder and has made made significant strides in managing this disorder, transforming what was once a major challenge into a more manageable part of his life.
 Through dedicated self-study, disciplined routines, and a deep commitment to understanding his condition, he now exercises much greater control over its effects.